Breast Augmentation Surgery

 AFTER YOUR BREAST AUGMENTATION SURGERY

-At the completion of your surgery Dr Turner will apply specialized dressings to the incision site to aid wound healing.
-All sutures used self-dissolve, so no post op suture removal is necessary.
-You will be placed into a surgical garment in the recovery room when you are fully awake and comfortable.
-It is important to wear the garment full time for the first six weeks to assist wound healing and settling of the new breast shape.
-Very infrequently we may require a drain to be placed in each breast to drain off excess blood and fluids for the first day or two.
+At the completion of your surgery, Dr Turner will apply specialized dressings to the incision site to aid wound healing.
+All sutures used self-dissolve, so no post-op suture removal is necessary.
+You will be placed in a surgical garment in the recovery room when you are fully awake and comfortable.
+It is important to wear the garment full time for the first month to assist wound healing and settling of the new breast shape.

 You can return to your normal activities at a slow and gradual pace.
 You may be back to work as soon as one week after breast augmentation surgery and may begin light exercise at two weeks.
 Most activities can be resumed fully at six weeks following your procedure.